SegeraLaikipia / Kenya

 Segera is wonderful to visit most of the year but you may prefer to avoid the wet seasons on March/April an November, although these times are much less busy.

-Segera is located on the Laikipia Plateau, just north of the equator and witin site of the iconic Mount Kenya which looms on the horizon.
-Most guests will be on a road tour of Kenya but direct access from Nairobi would be by shuttle flights to Nanyuki airport followed by a 2 hour road transfer or short hop private charter flight.
-Alternatively, a private 1 hour charter from Nairobi Wilson airport will take you directly to Mukenya airstrip, near to the retreat.
+Segera is located on the Laikipia Plateau, just north of the equator and within site of the iconic Mount Kenya which looms on the horizon.
+Most guests will be on a road tour of Kenya but direct access from Nairobi would be by shuttle flights to Nanyuki (plus 2 hr road transfer or short hop charter flight).
+Alternatively, a private 1 hour charter from Nairobi (either airport) will take you directly to Mukenya airstrip, very near to the retreat (advisable in the wet season when the roads to Nanyuki can be tricky).

 A playground for the soul, Africa is ideal for children to explore and enjoy.
 The ethos of Segera will undoubtedly seed aspirations of conservation, community, culture or commerce within your children - meeting young Kenyans at school, wondering at the excitement of the Samburu culture or marvelling at the sights and sounds of the African wildlife in the inspiring landscape.